greenerservices/greenerservices.github.io/app/principles/actions/5b-take-a-green-approach-to-AI-tools-used-by-the-team.md

 ---
 AI tools can support productivity for teams.

-AI can be used to monitor:

-• energy consumption
-• hardware use
-• data storage

 For example, AI-augmented development can help software engineers design, code and test applications.
 This can be an a cost effective way to help teams build software faster.

 * * *